Jeff-Russ/ror-guides/rails-database.md

 If you are using a higher version of Ruby, you can use `irbtools-more` which added `did_you_mean` suggestions after receiving invalid input.
 For this you would uncomment those two lines with `more` and comment the ones without.
 If you ever want to go back to normal view of database queries in a particular `irb` or `rails console` session you can always type `Hirb.disable` and then to go back type `Hirb.enable`.

-To further unclutter output in the Ruby command lines you might want to silence printout of SQL that gets exectued you can type `ActiveRecord::Base.logger = nil` but beware that you might not notice problems happening without it.
+To further unclutter output in the Ruby command lines you might want to silence printout of SQL that gets executed you can type `ActiveRecord::Base.logger = nil` but beware that you might not notice problems happening without it.

 ________________________________________________________________________________
 ## URL Routing with routes.rb